CPA History and Board Info

 Our Community Gathering Place

 In 1907, early settlers in Clinton decided to build a community hall where everyone could gather together.
 We can imagine the importance of this meeting place for pioneer families building their lives in a new settlement.
-No doubt they discussed important issues of the day, shared potlucks and entertained themselves with theater and musical performances in the hall.
+No doubt they discussed important issues of the day, shared potlucks and entertained themselves with theater, musical performances and a lot of dancing in the hall.

 Today, Clinton is home to over 1,000 neighbors and friends, many of whom still live in homes nestled back in the forests.
 And, the Clinton Community Hall continues to be as important as ever as the central gathering spot for the community.